AaronAmha/CookBook/README.md

 8. How to run the tests - There are automated tests that run after running docker compose up -d from above.
 These tests test the functionality for the login and the discover page.

-9. Link to the deployed application (TO DO) -
+9. Link to the deployed application - http://recitation-16-team-4.eastus.cloudapp.azure.com:3000/